Antikythera mechanism: Front face

 The front dial has two concentric circular scales.
 The inner scale marks the Greek signs of the zodiac, with division in degrees.
-The outer scale, which is a moveable ring that sits flush with the surface and runs in a channel, is marked off with what appear to be days and has a series of corresponding holes beneath the ring in the channel.
+The outer scale, which is a movable ring that sits flush with the surface and runs in a channel, is marked off with what appear to be days and has a series of corresponding holes beneath the ring in the channel.